-I shared my vegan Masaman curry recipe a little while back, and when I posted it to Facebook, my mom told me she’d just made Thai curry in her crock pot!
+I shared my vegan Massaman curry recipe a little while back, and when I posted it to Facebook, my mom told me she’d just made Thai curry in her crock pot!
 What??
-Obviously, this was something I needed to try stat, and I am thrilled that it came out so well!
+Obviously, this was something I needed to try stat, and I am thrilled that my crock pot massaman curry came out so well!

 - 1 block extra firm tofu, diced into 1″ cubes (Mom used chicken.)

 - 4 Japanese eggplants, cut into 1/2″ rounds (Mom left this out.)